 The Wellbeing Policy Statement and Framework for Practice was published by the Department in 2018 and refreshed in 2019 and sets out the ambition and vision that the promotion of wellbeing will be at the core of the ethos of every school and centre for education in Ireland.
-The Policy included the intention that all schools should embark on their wellbeing promotion process by 2023.
-In view of the impact of Covid-19 on school activities, this date is now changed to 2025.
-The policy can be accessed at https://assets.gov.ie/24725/07cc07626f6a426eb6eab4c523fb2ee2.pdf
+To implement this framework every school is required, by 2025, to use the School Self-Evaluation (SSE) process to initiate a wellbeing promotion review and development cycle.
+The policy can be accessed here.
+The PDST provides seminars, webinars and sustained support to support schools in implementing this framework.